How I brought LCP down to under 350 ms for Google-referred users on my website

 Caching

 The basic rule of making the app SXG-friendly is to make it cache-friendly because the SXG version of the page will eventually land in Google SXG cache.
-To be cacheable, it is best if the HTTP response includes a Cache-Control header.

-This header, among other things, allows you to set the maximum amount of time the page is considered fresh and can be kept in the cache.
+The Cache-Control header, among other things, allows you to set the maximum amount of time the page is considered fresh and can be kept in the cache.
 Particularly max-age and s-maxage directives can be used for that.
 Here is an example:

 Cache-Control: public, max-age=600, s-maxage=3600